insprintautomation/Automation-SampleProjects/ApiAutomation-RestAssured-BDD/README.md

 BDD Tests
 -------

-Below is the sample test scripts for testing inventory and user endpoints in `Petstore` API using `Cucumber BDD` approach.
+Below is the test scripts for testing inventory and user endpoints in `Petstore` API using `Cucumber BDD` approach.

 **Feature File:**